cvaca7/raffle-skill/README.md

-# Voxa
+# Raffle Skill using Voxa

 ### Development Setup

 * `git clone` this repository
-* Install and use Node v0.10.36
+* Install and use Node v6.10.0
 * Run `npm install`
 * Edit `config/local.json` with all of the requisite fields.